NuevoFoundation/workshops/content/english/csharp-basics/_index.md

 A high-level programming language is called high-level because it is quite a few steps away from the original code run on a computer's Central Processing Unit (CPU).
 High-level code is meant to be used by humans and is much easier to understand than low-level code.
 The high-level code is later translated into a low-level language, which can only be perceived and run by a specific CPU.
 For the code to work, every single line of code written in a high-level language must be translated into machine language before being implemented by the computer.
 {{% /notice %}}

 C# is one of the most popular programming languages in the world, along with Java, JavaScript, Python and others.
-C# runs on Windows and various Linux operating systems.
+C# can run on any computer, including on Windows and various Linux operating systems.

 <details open>
 <summary>Topics</summary>